API reference

 Yes

-The UUID of the organization.
+The ID of the organization or sub-organization.

 Responses